makrai/notes/verma20-hindi-summ.md

 * Islam+ (2007) also proposed a light weighted Bengali stemmer based on same approach as proposed by Ramanathan and Rao (2003).
 They used 72 suffixes of verbs, 22 for nouns and 8 for adjectives
-* Majumder+ (2007) proposed a corpus based stemmer which works effectively for the primarily suffixing languages such as Bengali.
-It clusters the words with same stem but different variants using distance function to find out the stem word
+* Majumder+ (2007) proposed a corpus based stemmer
+  * works effectively for the primarily suffixing languages such as Bengali
+  * clusters the words with same stem but different variants using distance function to find out the stem word
 * Saharia+ (2014) proposed a rule based approach for stemming the words of Assamese, Bengali, Bishnupriya Manipuri, and Bodo languages.
 They introduced a dictionary of frequent words to reduce the over-stemming and under-stemming errors and an HMM model to prevent the errors in special case
-* Dasgupta and Ng (2006) proposed a Bengali stemmer which is based on segmenting the words according to morphemes discovered in a large annotated corpus.
+* Dasgupta and Ng (2006) proposed a Bengali stemmer which is based on segmenting the words according to morphemes discovered in a large annotated corpus
 * Pandey and Siddiqui (2008) introduces a Hindi stemmer based on finding probabilities for occurrences of suffixes and stem together using EMILLE corpus